 The June 2026 Notes were issued pursuant to the Base Indenture and a Third Supplemental Indenture, dated as of December 17, 2020 (the "Third Supplemental Indenture" and together with the Base Indenture, the "June 2026 Indenture"), between us and the Trustee.
 The June 2026 Notes will mature on June 17, 2026 and may be redeemed in whole or in part at the Company's option at any time or from time to time at the redemption prices set forth in the June 2026 Indenture.
 The June 2026 Notes bear interest at a rate of 3.75% per year payable semi-annually on June 17 and December 17 of each year, commencing on June 17, 2021.
 The June 2026 Notes are the Company's direct, general unsecured obligations and will rank senior in right of payment to all of our future indebtedness or other obligations that are expressly subordinated, or junior, in right of payment to the June 2026 Notes.
-The June 2026 Notes rank pari passu, or equal, in right of payment with all of the Company's existing and future indebtedness or other obligations that are not so subordinated, or junior to the June 2026 Notes.
-The June 2026 Notes rank effectively subordinated, or junior, to any of the Company's future secured indebtedness or other obligations (including unsecured indebtedness that the Company later secures) to the extent of the value of the assets securing such indebtedness.
+The June 2026 Notes.
+The June 2026 Notes.
+The June 2026 Notes.
+The June 2026 Notes rank pari passu, or equal, in right of payment with all of the Company's existing and future indebtedness or other obligations (including unsecured indebtedness that the Company later secures) to the extent of the value of the assets securing such indebtedness.
 The June 2026 Notes rank structurally subordinated, or junior, to all existing and future indebtedness and other obligations (including trade payables) incurred by the Company's subsidiaries, financing vehicles or similar facilities.